-Table 6 gives an overview of the cryptographic functionalities inside the TOE to enforce the security policy and outlines its rating from cryptographic point of view.
-Any Cryptographic Functionality that is marked in column 'Security Level above 100 Bits' of the following table with 'no' achieves a security level of lower than 100 Bits (in general context) only.
+The tables in annex C of part D of this report give an overview of the cryptographic functionalities inside the TOE to enforce the security policy and outlines its rating from cryptographic point of view.
+Any Cryptographic Functionality that is marked in column 'Security Level above 100 Bits' of table 8 with 'no' achieves a security level of lower than 100 Bits (in general context) only.
+An explicit validity period is not given.